Sam-WebP/website-builder-devcontainer/README.md

 # App Builder - Devcontainer Definition

-This repository contains the Devcontainer definition used to create isolated development environments for the [Your App Name] website builder.
+This repository contains the Devcontainer definition used to create isolated development environments for the website builder.

 It defines:
 - The base operating system and Node.js version.